RobertLuptonTheGood/UncleBaiting/uncleBaiting.rst

     suit\ [#]_.
 After the penalty for not naming a suit has been duly awarded, play continues from the card on the top of the discard pile --- the owner of the Jack has missed their chance to choose a new suit.

+    When butting-in on a Jack, you may play either a Jack of the face-value or nominated suit.
+For example, after a Jack of Hearts announced as *Spades* you may butt-in with either a Jack of Hearts or a Jack of Spades.

 .. [#] The rationale for requiring a change of suit is to minimise the chance that
       a careless player will make a correct play by mistake.